Skip to content

 Tune: dependency_mapping.overlap_min_files / overlap_min_ratio in ll-config.json

-Overlap detection AND semantics: Serialization is triggered only when both overlap_min_files and overlap_min_ratio are met simultaneously — not either one alone.
-This means an issue pair sharing 3 files out of 100 total (high count, low ratio) will not serialize unless both thresholds are crossed.
-Raise overlap_min_files or overlap_min_ratio in ll-config.json to reduce serialization for large issue sets.
+Both thresholds must be crossed to trigger serialization — crossing just one is not enough.
+An issue pair sharing 3 files out of 100 total (high count, low ratio) will not serialize unless both overlap_min_files and overlap_min_ratio are exceeded simultaneously.
+Raise either threshold in .ll/ll-config.json to reduce over-serialization on large issue sets.

 Sprint File Anatomy